Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 A botnet is a group of computers (bots) controlled remotely by the attacker.
 The attacker issues commands to the C&C server (Control and Command), that gives instructions to the bots.
 A victim machine becomes a bot usually after installing a trojan horse.

+A famous botnet is the **Mirai botnet** that infects IoT devices running the ARC processor.
+It is able to infects IoT devices that are using the default credentials.
+The Mirai botnet code is open-source, so cyber-criminals can copy it and enrich it.

+The **Zeus botnet** discovered in 2007 was a botnet targeting Windows machine.
+It controlled more than 3 millions machines infected with the Zeus trojan called **Zbot**.
+The Zeus trojan was installed by drive-by download or phishing emails.

 ### DoS / DDoS (Distributed Denial of Service)